chloebanksweb/chloebanks.co.uk/content/pages/about.md

 url: "/about"
 ---

-I'm [Chloe](http://madebythepotter.blogspot.com) and I'm super gorgeous and cool.
+I'm [Chloe](http://madebythepotter.blogspot.com) and I'm super gorgeous and cool and freaking awesome.

 You'll love me.